List of 2006 FIFA World Cup controversies: Racism

-It was claimed that "foreign-looking" people should not visit some areas in the former East Germany, after one newspaper reported that neo-Nazi skinheads were planning violence against foreigners.
-Germany contains a small but vocal neo-Nazi minority who have engaged in violent attacks against the country's immigrants, as well as foreign visitors, since the fall of the Berlin Wall and subsequent German reunification.
+It was claimed that "foreign-looking" football fans should not visit some areas of Eastern Germany, after one newspaper reported that German white power skinheads were planning to commit violence against foreigners.
+Germany contains a small but vocal neo-Nazi minority who have engaged in violent attacks against immigrants and tourists since the fall of the Berlin Wall and subsequent German reunification.
 According to German police, neo-Nazi hate crime was on the rise and had increased significantly over the preceding few months.

-Two human rights organizations, the Africa Council, based in Berlin, and the International League of Human Rights advised black and Asian fans to avoid certain areas of eastern Germany during the World Cup.
+Two human rights organizations, the Africa Council and the International League for Human Rights, advised Black and Asian fans to avoid certain areas of Eastern Germany during the World Cup.

-The far-right NPD, an organisation which the German government unsuccessfully tried to ban in 2001, had planned to march through Gelsenkirchen on 10 June, a day after Ecuador met Poland in the city's new purpose-built stadium.
+The far-right National Democratic Party of Germany, an organisation which the German government unsuccessfully tried to ban in 2001, had planned to march through Gelsenkirchen on 10 June, a day after Ecuador played against Poland in the city's new purpose-built stadium.
 This march had first been banned by the German police, but later permitted by the Gelsenkirchen Administrative Court.
 Other far-right marches were planned for Frankfurt and Herne during the competition, although these were subsequently banned.

 FIFA announced that at the World Cup, teams could have points deducted for racist remarks by players and officials.
 A "Football Against Racism" logo covered each field's center circle until kickoff at all World Cup matches.
 Prior to every quarter-final match, the captains read a "declaration against racism" over the PA system.

-The European Union launched a campaign against racism before the World Cup.
+The European Union (EU) launched a campaign against racism before the World Cup.
 Friso Roscam Abbing, spokesman for the EU Justice and Home Affairs Commissioner indicated that the campaign also targeted prostitution rings and human trafficking.